AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

     Ends the current request with the specified `code`.
 If you also set the `body` parameter, a response that includes the specified response body is returned.

 -   Parameters
-    -   code: the status code to return.
+    -   code: the HTTP status code to return.
     -   body: the response body.
 -   Response parameters